Table of Contents

 The short answer is no. New Zealand doesn’t currently have a bank deposit protection scheme.

-However this may be about to change.
+However this looks set to change in 2023.
 The Labour/New Zealand First government announced a plan on 24 June 2019 to introduce a bank deposit protection scheme for New Zealand.

-This would cover around 90% of individual bank accounts – in line with other international schemes.
+That would have covered around 90% of individual bank accounts – in line with other international schemes.
 Around 40 percent of total individual bank deposits would be covered by the scheme, since a small number of wealthy savers have much larger savings on deposit than $50,000.